Matt Piszczek (gl3558)

 Select Conference Recent Presentations

 • Piszczek, M.M. & Yestrepsky, J. Changing placements: A punctuated equilibrium model of work-family role boundary reconstruction.
-Presented at the 2023 Academy of Management Annual Meeting, Boston, MA.
+Presented August 2023 at the Academy of Management Annual Meeting, Boston, MA.

 Awards: